MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

     | Create a template | Access to SharePoint |
     | Add an image or video top an event or template | Access to either SharePoint or OneDrive |

+> [!TIP]
-There are some setup tasks that may require cooperation from individuals or departments outside of the individual or team that will be deploying and running the Mesh preview, for example Licensing, Security, and Endpoint Management.
-Other stakeholders like Help Desk and Human Resources may also need to be consulted.
+> There are some setup tasks that may require cooperation from individuals
+> or departments outside of the individual or team that will be deploying
+> and running the Mesh preview, for example Licensing, Security, and
+> Endpoint Management.
+Other stakeholders like Help Desk and Human
+> Resources may also need to be consulted.

 To participate in the Mesh public preview, you must agree to the terms of use and privacy statements.
 You should be in contact with your legal and privacy teams to review those terms before accepting them.

-## Verify Your licensing and policies
+## Verify your licenses and policies

 For avatars and immersive spaces in Teams, your users must have licenses for one of the following: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 E3/E5, and Office 365 E1/E3/E5.